harper-wood/arcadia-opentrons/training.md

 This button provides a list of the protocols that have been imported to your Opentrons software.
 At the upper left you can use the 'import' button to import a new protocol.
 After selecting an individual protocol, you can 'examine' that protocol or run a protocol from this dialog.

 - Labware
 This provides a list of available 'labware.'
-Each piece of labware that can be placed on the deck must has a formatting file that indicates its dimensions, well number etc...
-You can create these files for custom labware, but this is beyond the scope of this training.
-As with the 'Protocols' dialoge, you can import new 'Labware' files by selecting 'Import' at the upper left.
+Each piece of labware that can be placed on the deck must has a formatting file that indicates its dimensions, well number etc. You can create these files for custom labware, but this is beyond the scope of this training.
+As with the 'Protocols' dialog, you can import new 'Labware' files by selecting 'Import' at the upper left.

 - Devices
 Here you should find a list of the available devices.
-From this dialoge you can select a device and run a protocol on a particular device.
-You can also recalibrate the devices after changing one of the pipettes.
+From this dialog you can select a device and run a protocol on a particular device.
+You can also re-calibrate the devices after changing one of the pipettes.
 You can also control the modules manually.
-You may want to control a module manually if, for example, you need to pre-head a temperature block prior to running your protocol.
+You may want to control a module manually if, for example, you need to pre-heat a temperature block prior to running your protocol.

 ---
 ## 3.0 Anatomy of an Opentrons protocol